Subscription Model vs. Transaction Model: A Comparison

 What is the transaction model?

 Customers make individual purchases or transactions for particular goods or services under the “transaction model” of business.
 Customers in this arrangement make separate, often one-time payments for each transaction.
-The transaction model is frequently related to conventional retail or eCommerce platforms where customers choose things, put them in a shopping cart, and then go through the checkout process and pay for the items they have chosen.
+Traditional e-commerce platforms, where the customers are expected to select products, add them to cart, and then pay for them, follow the transactional model.

 Head-to-Head Comparison of Subscriptions & Transactions